lohitsuri1/Lohit-Video-Workflow/README.md

 - **Select**: Click on a node to select it
 - **Multi-select**: `Shift + Click` or drag a selection box
 - **Context Menu**: Right-click for additional options

+### Tools

+Access import tools via the **Wrench** icon in the left toolbar.

+#### TikTok Video Import

+Download TikTok videos without watermark to use as **motion references** for the Motion Control feature:

+1. Click the **Wrench (Tools)** icon in the left toolbar
+2. Select **Import TikTok** from the dropdown menu
+3. Paste a TikTok video URL (tiktok.com, vm.tiktok.com, or vt.tiktok.com)
+4. Click **Import Video** to download
+5. Preview the video and click **Add to Canvas**

+> **Tip**: The imported video will appear in your Video History and can be used as a motion reference when generating videos with Kling V2.6 Motion Control.
+This allows you to transfer dance moves, gestures, or any motion from TikTok videos to your AI-generated characters!

+> **Note**: First and last frames are automatically trimmed to remove TikTok watermarks (requires ffmpeg installed on your system).

 ## 🔧 Available Scripts